IES 6 IES 6:

 Explanatory Material

-2. Examples of verifiable evidence include:
+2. Examples of verifiable evidence may include:

-1. Certificates of successful course completion;
+1. Validated certificates of successful course completion or course transcripts;

 3. A record of achievement provided by employers on competence achieved by aspiring professional accountants.